Deep03/Peer-Circle/README.md

 ## Contributing

 Feel free to contribute to the development of this project!
-Please follow the [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 ```

-Replace the placeholder content and URLs with your actual information and image links.